When it comes time to choosing a hosting plan, it’s important to pick one that will best match the demands of your WordPress site.

 Summary

 The goal of maintaining a fast WordPress site is maximizing the efficiency of the backend.
-When PHP workers are utilized properly by finding a balance between worker count, CPU usage, and code optimization, WordPress can be an extremely performant CMS.
+When PHP threads are utilized properly by finding a balance between thread count, CPU usage, and code optimization, WordPress can be an extremely performant CMS.

-If you have any questions regarding how many PHP workers you might need, or you think you might be seeing errors due to the lack of PHP workers, please open a ticket with our support team for assistance.
+If you have any questions regarding how many PHP threads you might need, or you think you might be seeing errors due to the lack of PHP threads, please open a ticket with our support team for assistance.

 Now your turn: What optimization strategies do you use to keep your WordPress site running smoothly?
 Let us know in the comments!